 Take a Supplement

-A daily supplement, such as Menochron®, can also help alleviate certain menopause symptoms.
-The supplement’s isoflavones mimic the effects that natural estrogen has on the body, supporting healthy hormone balance and helping to make up for the lower levels of hormones.
-Additionally, other ingredients help the body metabolize sugar and fat more efficiently, protect bone health and fight free radicals.
+A daily supplement can also help alleviate certain menopause symptoms.
+Isoflavones can mimic the effects that natural estrogen has on the body, supporting healthy hormone balance and helping to make up for the lower levels of hormones.
+Additionally, other ingredients help the body metabolize sugar and fat more efficiently and strenghten the bones.
 Research also shows that testosterone supplementation may help boost libido and improve sexual health during menopause.

 Get More Exercise